Neurocracy: Gameplay

 Neurocracy has variously been described as an alternate reality game and hypertext fiction.
 Navigating through their own web browsers, players peruse Omnipedia, a fictional online encyclopedia heavily modelled on Wikipedia, to solve the assassination of its major investor, Xu Shaoyong.

 Omnipedia's articles mimic Wikipedia's distinctive formatting and dispassionate tone, complete with images, infoboxes and citations.
 Omnipedia's home page states that Omnipedia was made as a successor to Wikipedia, which was shut down in 2048 in the game's universe.
 Players can also view these articles' revision histories – allowing them to discover when and how articles' text was expanded, deleted or changed.
 These histories were updated as new episodes were released.
 Players can explore Omnipedia through its function to display random articles or by following its extensive hyperlinks.
 To compensate for its writers' inability to create a full-length page for every hyperlink, while maintaining the impression of a comprehensive, interlinked encyclopedia, most articles' content is limited to a brief preview.
 Players view these previews by hovering their mouse over a hyperlink, mimicking Wikipedia's ability to display article previews.

 Neurocracy lacks any user interface other than Omnipedia's own and does not log players' progress in solving its mysteries.
 Reviewers have suggested players instead record their deductions in a separate document or join Neurocracys community Discord server to share speculations with other players.
 Over the course of Neurocracys episodic release, Truyens planned to modify its narrative in response to player-created theories, although its ultimate ending would be unchanged.

 Synopsis

 The game is set in 2049 where AI technology has advanced considerably; China has supplanted the United States as the global superpower; and the world is still recovering from a pandemic of Cariappa-Muren disease, a tuna-borne prion illness.
 On 1 October 2049, the first in-game "day", Chinese technology billionaire Xu Shaoyong is assassinated in Beijing when his helicopter is shot down by a hacked security drone.
-The assassination triggers widespread political tension and speculation about corporate espionage and international cyberwarfare.
-In response, global authorities begin investigating the incident through Omnipedia, an online encyclopedia that documents world events in real time.
-As the days progress, new articles, edits, and hidden connections reveal deeper conspiracies involving artificial intelligence governance, data manipulation, and the ethics of surveillance technology.